 Hong Kong enacted legislation allowing legally recognised surrogacy and a transfer of parentage to the intended parents in 2007.
 To engage in surrogacy in Hong Kong

 Instead, most Hong Kong residents who cannot carry a child naturally yet yearn to be parents look further afield, to the limited number of countries which do allow surrogacy.
-For example some US states, some Canadian provinces, Ukraine, Georgia, Greece and Russia all have laws providing binding contracts and recognising foreigners as the legal parent in surrogacy arrangements.
+For example, some US states, some Canadian provinces, Ukraine, Georgia, Greece, and Russia all have laws providing binding contracts and recognizing foreigners as the legal parent in surrogacy arrangements.
 Gay surrogacy in hong kong is also prohibited in the country.

 Passports & Citizenship for Children via Surrogacy